ronheywood/PiTrac/Documentation/Raspberry Pi Setup and Configuration.md

           3. `sudo vi jetty.xml jetty.xml`
              1. Search for the line that has `127.0.0.1` and replace with whatever the IP address is for the Pi this is all  running on.
              2. Search for the line that begins with “ Enable this connector if you wish to use https with web console”
-             3. Uncomment the next section by removing the \!-- and → at the beginning and end of the bean
+             3. Uncomment the next section by removing the \!-- and -- at the beginning and end of the bean.
+The section should then look like  <bean id="Secure blah blah blah, and then at the end, </bean>
           4. `cd .. && sudo ./bin/activemq start`
           5. Log into the broker console from another machine by: http://\<Pi IP address or name\>:8161/admin
              1. If this works, the broker is setup correctly